diedomin/terraform_home_lab/README.md

     Clone this repository to your local machine
     Create a ‘secrets’ folder to include the files aws.yml and cloudflare.yml.
-    Run terraform init to initialize the Terraform state Run terraform apply to apply the configuration
+    Run terragrunt init to initialize the Terraform state Run terragrunt apply to apply the configuration

 Notes: